-Last year, I stumbled upon this post about paperless organization, and it completely changed the way I organize our home.
-(Edited: their full ebook about Paperless Organization, The Paperless Home, is currently available at a discounted rate in the Ultimate Homemaking Bundle until May 1st!)
+Last year, I stumbled upon this post about paperless home organization, and it completely changed the way I organize our home.
 Since then, I’ve adapted it into my own style and modified it to fit my family’s needs.
-I briefly talked about it in my school paper organization post, but I thought I’d go a little bit more into detail today about my paperless system and how I use it to organize everything in my life!
+I briefly talked about it in my school paper organization post, but I thought I’d go a little bit more into detail today about my paperless home organization system and how I use it to organize everything in my life!

 Eliminate paper at every place you can.